-Covid 19 coronavirus: 29 new cases of coronavirus, 35 people recover in 24 hoursJacinda Ardern to announce quarantine, Ashley Bloomfield updates on cases
+Covid 19 coronavirus: 29 new cases, Jacinda Ardern announces quarantine

 "The Ministry of Health is already working on a locally developed app that will assist with contact tracing."

-She said the Government was looking at the Singaporean Government's Bluetooth-based app TraceTogether, which relies of voluntary uptake.
+She said the Government was looking at the Singaporean Government's Bluetooth-based app TraceTogether, which relies on voluntary uptake.

 "We have made initial contact with the Singaporean Government and registered our interest, and I have a phone call with Prime Minister Lee of Singapore this evening where I will be discussing this technology further."